Forestipedia writer | Helping you to discover the best places on your travels

 As summer turns to autumn, we need to make sure we don't lose out on fresh air and exercise.
 Cycling is the answer and we take you off-road for the best forest bike trails in the UK.
 Whether you are a biking fanatic, a fair-weather two-wheeler or someone who hasn't cycled since they were in short trousers, our beautiful forests offer a vast network of cycling trails that will keep you active and invigorated throughout the months ahead.

 Forestry England, the organisation that looks after our forests, is a great place to start your forest cycling.
 They have been welcoming cyclists for over 40 years as a key part of their promise to keep our forests open to all for recreation.
-The cycling is natural, wild and extensive, with over 1,100km of graded cycle trails through glorious woodlands and forests.
+The cycling is natural, wild, and, extensive, with over 1,100km of graded cycle trails through glorious woodlands and forests.
 Everybody is welcome and, to help you choose your trail, they have graded hundreds of routes across the country.
 We have selected our top 10 to get you started (including 2 in Scotland).
-All are near to a Forest Holidays location so you have somewhere to relax after your exertions.
+All are near to one of our locations so you have somewhere to relax after your exertions.

 Hidden deep in the forest, our cabins are perfect for the post-cycling cool down.
 Soothe your aching limbs in the hot tub, share your cycling stories round the cosy log burner and sink into a soft bed with only the rustle of the wind in the trees to lull you to sleep.